syndesisio/redhat-ipaas.github.io/_pages/contributing.md

 title: "Contributing"
 ---

-# Contributing
-Pull requests are *always* welcome.
+Pull requests are always welcome.
 Please be sure to read through this entire guide before opening up a pull request.

 **We also highly recommend reading the [Technical Overview](./overview.md) of this project before contributing.**